shcorya/swarm.yachts/stacks/certbot/index.md

 CMD ["--help"]
 ```

+deSEC as a free and open-source DNS provider which can be used regardless of domain registrar. cPanel or DirectAdmin DNS can be used for existing domains with shared hosting or email set up.

 ## Configs and Secrets
 The EFF plugins and the community plugins require slightly different configurations.
 The Swarm configs will thus be slightly different for both types of plugin.
 Configs may be need to be adapted further for yet more plugins.
 The credential secrets will differ slightly from provider to provider in order to authenticate with each provider's API.